Bullet in the Head: Filming

 The Vietnam exteriors were shot in Thailand, and the interiors were shot in Hong Kong at the Cinema City Studio.
 It was deemed too expensive to shoot the nightclub shootout in Thailand.
 The helicopter footage used in the camp raid was a mixture of stock footage from the Vietnam War, as well as scenes from another Vietnam film.

 During the filming of some of the riot sequences, things got so chaotic on the set that John Woo panicked and ran into several shots.
 Once, he actually ran into an explosion, which caused large cuts on his head.
 Simon Yam actually burnt his face during the POW camp sequence.

 Editing

 Woo's original cut of the film ran over three hours long.
 Golden Princess demanded that Woo cut the film down to a commercially viable length, resulting in the original theatrical version being massively edited from Woo's final cut.
 Consequently, the film exists in many different cuts.
 The longest version available is the 2 disc-set edition by Joy Sales with a runtime of 135 minutes.
 A longer 136-minute version was screened at a festival and was released on a bootleg VHS.

 Reception

 Box office

 In Hong Kong, the film grossed HK$8,545,123 – a disaster when considering its large budget.
-John Woo is quoted in Jeff Yang's book Once Upon a Time in China as saying that Tsui Hark's A Better Tomorrow III was rushed into theatres to beat Bullet in the Head at the box office.
+John Woo is quoted in Jeff Yang's book Once Upon a Time in China as saying that Tsui Hark's A Better Tomorrow III: Love & Death in Saigon was rushed into theatres to beat Bullet in the Head at the box office.